Connect with us

 A solid base is then created by mixing a binder into the soil using a stabilising machine.
 Once the base hardens, gravel is then added in layers until you get to the top.

-A one-off application of a bituminous surface treatment can help a gravel road to remain smooth and free of cracks and potholes.
+A one-off application of bituminous surface treatment can help a gravel road to remain smooth and free of cracks and potholes.

 Albert Andeso holds a degree in Civil Engineering from the University of Nairobi.
 He has extensive experience in construction and has been involved in many roads, bridges, and buildings projects.